Medium & Large :

 Think of what kind of carving you would like to do.
 There are many different ways to carve the same animal.
 Look at pictures in books or on the internet.
 Looking at a toy model of the same animal can also be helpful.
 It is good to find pictures of multiple angles.

 Keep in mind that soapstone is a soft mineral, so detailed work is very limited.
-As with all minerals, you will get varying hardnesses between soapstone pieces; however they are all fairly soft.
+As with all minerals, you will get varying hardness between soapstone pieces; however they are all fairly soft.

 Click here to download the printable PDF

-Look at your soapstone animal and decide which large areas need to be removed.
-Using a rasp, begin to file these areas away.
-Start with the areas that require the most material to be removed.
+Look at your soapstone animal and decide which areas need stone to be removed.
+Remember, your only removing stone, not adding any.
+Using a rasp, begin to file the unwanted areas away, starting with the areas that require the most material to be removed.

 Carving Tails and Fins

 For fish, sharks, and whales I start by streamlining the body, narrowing the front of the head and behind the front fins.
 I leave the tail for last.
-I will also leave the front fins or flippers so as to keep them at a higher level than the main body of the carving.
-Once i have tapered the body to my liking, start working on the flippers and/or fins.
+I will also try and leave the front fins or flippers so as to keep them protruding at a higher level than the main body of the carving.
+Once I have tapered the body to my liking, start working on the flippers and/or fins.
 For whales, I create a little “bump” where the blowhole is, carving the rest of the head down around it.
-Once all my fins, flippers, and the tail are stencilled out, I begin to carve some of the smaller details.
+Once all my fins, flippers, and the tail are roughly raised out, I begin to carve some of the smaller details, like gills or fin nodules.

 Work your way back and forth around the animal, not doing too much in one section at a time.
-Keep looking at all angles as you carve.
+Keep looking at it from all angles as you carve.
 It is easy to get carried away on one section and remove too much material.
-If this happens, you will just make the whole sculpture smaller.
+If this happens, you will just make the whole sculpture smaller to maintain proper scale.

 There are natural